joeltorres-7/joeltorres-7/README.md

 ### Facts about me:

-- 🔭 I’m currently working on Gengo Project, a personal project to help people learn any language and reach fluency in 4 months or less.
+- 🔭 I’m currently working on MinCal and Gengo Project, a personal project to help people learn any language and reach fluency in 4 months or less.
-- 🌱 I’m currently learning Vue.js and Animation through Adobe After Effects ✏️
+- 🌱 I’m currently learning Nuxt.js and Animation through Adobe After Effects ✏️
-- 🌎 I can speak English, Spanish, Japanese and Italian, I love learning about different cultures by learning their language ❤️🇯🇵
+- 🌎 I can speak English, Spanish, Japanese and Italian.
+I love learning about different cultures by learning their language ❤️🇯🇵
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love cats so much I made the mascot of my project, Gengo, a cat as well.
+- ⚡ Fun fact: I like cats so much I made the mascot of my project, Gengo, a cat as well.
 I called it, Gengo the Cat 🐱

 ### 💻 Technologies I'd Worked With 💻